MarkZsombor/React-Weather-App/README.md

 # Weather App w/ React and Redux!

+TODO: Finish App.

-A weather app that uses the open weather map api to list the 5 day weather forcast of a city the user searches for.
+This will be a weather app that uses the open weather map api to list the 5 day weather forcast of a city the user searches for.

 ## Getting Started